 Neither.
 Online courses must meet or exceed the same state standards as traditional courses.
 All AVA courses are evaluated for rigor to ensure the standards are met.
 Distance learning courses require different study skills, which may make the course harder, or easier, depending on the learner.

 How are text books issued?

-Only APS courses require a textbook.
+Only Advanced Placement courses require a textbook.
 These textbooks will be distributed by the home school’s textbook coordinator.